A new constraint on the Hawking evaporation of primordial black holes in the radiation-dominated era: Cosmological Standpoint

+Now that the equations of both models are obtained, the best thing to do is to compare the mass increase of these two models with each other during the radiation-dominated era.
+Figure (II) demonstrates well how PBHs evolve in terms of mass for each model.
+It affirms that PBHs masses in Model (II) increase more against Model (I).
+Table (II) shows the final radii of PBHs that their initial masses have been considered in Table (I) at the end of the radiation-dominated era with three different accretion efficiency factors 0.05, 0.1, and 0.15.

 The growth of the PBHs radius causes a huge problem for the PBHs evaporation process.
 As discussed in the previous section, we write the Hawking radiation equations for an adiabatic horizon.
 Many papers tried to use this phenomenon for PBHs, but they missed something named accretion.

 By the accretion of PBHs, they gain mass and their radius grows permanently during the radiation-dominated era.
 Therefore, PBHs in the radiation-dominated era do not have the adiabatic condition on the (apparent) horizon and hence we cannot write the regular Hawking radiation formulas for them.
 Therefore, if the growth rate of the (apparent) horizon is huge that at each time interval the radius of PBHs grows much more than the order of Planck length, the produced escaping particles fall back into PBHs and Hawking radiation turns off.
 This situation remains until the end of the radiation-dominated era.

-Since we have shown in Table 2 that the mass growth rate of PBHs is extremely dependent on the accretion efficiency factor, and respectively the growth rate of the PBHs radius, it can be concluded that the larger the $f_{acc}$, the lower the probability of occurring tunneling and consequently evaporation.
-Finally, the importance of exactly determining the $f_{acc}$ has been cleared because it is practically what determines which process rules PBHs, accretion, or evaporation, or both of them. \\
+Since we have shown in Table (II) that the mass and radius growth rates of PBHs are extremely dependent on the accretion efficiency factor, it can be concluded that the larger the $f_{acc}$, the lower the probability of occurring tunneling and consequently evaporation.
+Finally, the importance of exactly determining the $f_{acc}$ has been cleared because it is practically what determines which process rules PBHs, accretion, evaporation, or both of them.